 WMUK EEO Public File Report

 During the past year WMUK mailed to several community organizations and ran on-air announcements on WMUK advising community organizations that they might be added to our list of organizations notified of employment openings as they occur.
 No organizations requested that WMUK provide notification of WMUK job vacancies in the future.
-These announcements ran as follows: one day every two weeks, twice a day in random day parts.
+These announcements are run during the year on average once every two weeks, twice a day in random day parts.
 WMUK maintains a file of those who have expressed interest in the past in being notified.
+In recent past years only one organization requested notification: Michigan Works.

 WMUK's EEO outreach activities during the period covered by this report include:

-2.WMUK’s General Manager offers consultation, administrative assistance to and program evaluation for WKDS-FM, a high school student-operated station licensed to the Kalamazoo Public Schools and managed by the Public Media Center with participation in the area's Education For Employment program.
+2.WMUK’s General Manager and other WMUK Managers offer consultation, administrative assistance to and program evaluation for WKDS-FM, a high school student-operated station licensed to the Kalamazoo Public Schools and managed by the Public Media Center with participation in the area's Education For Employment program.
 This community group is active in providing information about broadcast employment issues.
-WMUK’s General Manager serves on the WKDS Radio Broadcasting Advisory Committee, attends 2 meetings per year (4 every two years).
-WMUK’s GM attended two meetings this past year.
-WMUK’s General Manager also participates in discussions with students about employment and careers in Broadcasting.
+WMUK’s General Manager serves on the WKDS Radio Broadcasting Advisory Committee.
+He and/or other WMUK Managers attend 2 meetings per year (4 every two years).
+WMUK’s GM or Managers attended two meetings this past year.
+WMUK’s General Manager and staff participated in discussions with students about employment and careers in Broadcasting.

 3.WMUK offers on-site tours and in-class presentations about career skills, audio production, station management and developments in electronic media.
 These services have been provided to communications and journalism students at Western Michigan University during the past year.
-In these tours and tours with youth organizations, such as scout groups the station manager discusses employment and employment opportunities at WMUK.
-WMUK’s General Manager conducted four such tours this past year.
+In these tours and tours with youth organizations, such as scout groups, and Education for the Arts high school students, WMU radio production classes, young musicians and recording artists the General Manager or other Managers discusses employment and employment opportunities at WMUK.
+WMUK’s General Manager conducted at least four such tours this past year.

 4. WMUK provides an award of an annual $1000 radio scholarship for students at Western Michigan University's Communications Department.
 This scholarship is awarded to qualifying students with a strong interest in audio production and community service.
-In the spring of 2013, the 2012-13 WMUK scholarship was awarded to Western Michigan University students Westley Wheat and Katelyn Orsini.
+In the spring of 2014, the 2013-14 WMUK scholarship was awarded to student Max Han.

-5. WMUK’s General Manager participates in at least two career fairs each year.
-WMUK’s GM, and WMUK’s News Director both attended the Michigan Association of Broadcasters Career and Networking Fair at Brown Hall at Western Michigan University on October 16, 2012.
+5. WMUK’s General Manager and members of staff responsible for hiring participate in at least two career fairs each year.
+WMUK’s GM, and WMUK’s News Director both attended the Michigan Association of Broadcasters Career and Networking Fair at Brown Hall at Western Michigan University on October 15, 2013.
 There WMUK's GM and News Director met with students and young professionals to provide information and career advice.
-WMUK's GM also met and consulted with students and young professionals at the Michigan Association of Broadcasters Media Career and Networking Fair in at the Lansing Center in Lansing Michigan on March 13, 2013.
+WMUK's Chief Engineer also met and consulted with students and young professionals at the Michigan Association of Broadcasters Media Career and Networking Fair in at the Lansing Center in Lansing Michigan on March 12, 2014.
 WMUK co-sponsored each of the above career fairs.

 Western Michigan University, WMUK's licensee, maintains a vigorous Equal Employment Opportunity program in compliance with state and federal law.
-The program is administered by David Glenn, Associate Vice President for Institutional Equity (269) 387-6316.
+The program is administered by Evelyn Winfield-Thomas, Executive Director, Office of Institutional Equity (269) 387-6316.

 WMUK Employment Opportunities: